SenpaiHunters/SenpaiHunters/README.md

 <img src="/assets/banner.png" alt="Banner" style="border-radius: 10px; max-width: 100%; height: auto;">

 I'm Kami, a self-taught developer dedicated to crafting engaging user experiences and productivity tools.
-My journey in tech spans from creating intuitive browser extensions to developing robust applications.
+My journey in tech spans from creating intuitive browser extensions to developing robust applications, you can check my work out below.
 I'm particularly passionate about open-source projects and the collaborative spirit of the tech community.

 Looking to collaborate or curious about my work?
 Feel free to connect!